QuantConnect/Documentation/07-Research/06-machine-learning-research.rst

 **Training Models**

-We will need a loss function and an optimizer function to train our model; we can use TensorFlow's built-in :code:`tf.squared_difference` and :code:`tf.train.AdamOptimizer()`, respectively.
+We will need a loss function and an optimizer function to train our model; we can use TensorFlow's built-in ``tf.squared_difference`` and ``tf.train.AdamOptimizer()``, respectively.
 An epoch is an iteration of our entire training set.
 Let's train our model for 20 epochs.

 .. code-block::